Forging Process of Bucket Teeth & Adapter

 Excavator bucket teeth is the important part of excavator for construction machinery, like human teeth.
 Bucket teeth is always fitted with the adapter using a pin.

-Common bucket teeth in the market are served for excavator like: Caterpillar, komatsu, Hitachi, Daewoo, Esko, ect.
+Common bucket teeth in the market are served for excavator like: Caterpillar, komatsu, Hitachi, Daewoo, Custom, ect.
 As bucket teeth is worked in a hard environment, so the wear-resistance is quite important, it will directly affect the working life and performance of products.
 Currently, main production processes of excavator bucket teeth can be: casting and forging.

 What is Forging?

 Forging offers uniformity of composition and structure.
 With many closed die forgings made from one “heat” of steel, steel forgings have minimum variation in machinability and mechanical properties.